Explore the Many Things to Do in Phoenix

-From sporting events and live music festivals to celebrations honoring the rich cultural heritage of Phoenix residents, you'll never be at a lost for things to do in Phoenix.
-Consult the list of annual events below to find out what's happening in Phoenix each month.
+Whether it's attending a world-class sporting event with the kids or catching a musical festival with friends, you'll never be short of things to do in Phoenix.
+Consult the list of monthly events below to find out what's happening in downtown Phoenix and beyond.

-Sun Devil Baseball: From January until June, the Arizona State Sundevils slug it out on the diamond against other NCAA teams.
+Sun Devil Baseball: January through June, the Arizona State Sun Devils slug it out on the diamond against other NCAA teams.

-Fiesta Bowl: One of the premier college gridiron battles of the year takes place at University of Phoenix stadium in Glendale.
+Fiesta Bowl: One of the premier college football events of the year of the year takes place at University of Phoenix stadium.

 Carefree Fine Arts & Wine Festival: Artists and wine makers gather in the desert town of Carefree, right outside of Scottsdale, to celebrate fine wine and fine art.

-Queen Creek Peach Festival: It's not quite Georgia, but the Queen Creek Peach Festival comes a close second.
-Enjoy freshly picked whole fruit or sample some amazing pies, tarts, preserves, and much more.
+Queen Creek Peach Festival: Savor fresh fruit and sample amazing peach pies, tarts, preserves, and much more.

 Fabulous Phoenix Fourth of July Celebration: Ring in our Independence Day by watching the night sky light up with a fantastic display of colors and patterns.

-Summer Spectacular ArtWalk: Come outside and marvel at works from the next generation of painters, sculpters, and other artists.
+Summer Spectacular ArtWalk: Come outside and marvel at works from the next generation of painters, sculptors, and other artists.

 Grape Train Escape: The Grape Train Escape combines the wonder of riding on an old train with fantastic wine.
 Sample libations from local wineries as you take a scenic train ride to the Grand Canyon.